msecrist-couchbase/smallcb-training-capella/README.md

     ./play-server -sessionsMaxAge 20m -containers 2 -restarters=2

-Production usage should set the CB_ADMIN_PASSWORD env variable for security and the host parameter...
+Production usage should set the CB_ADMIN_PASSWORD env variable for security and the host parameter that represents the publically visible DNS hostname...

     CB_ADMIN_PASSWORD=no-longer-the-small-house-secret \
       ./play-server \